Chinmay-395/Principles-Of-Programming/README.md

 * menhir: the lexer and parser generator.
 Just type `opam install menhir`
 * ounit: the unit testting library.
 Just type `opam install ounit2`
 * dune: the standard build system for OCaml.
 Just type `opam install dune`
+* Steps to execute
+1. clone the repo
+2. move into folder `cd Dysfunctionally_Functional`
+3. open command-line and execute `interp <your expressions in quote>`

+# Steps for adding different features

+for language extension:

+Syntax

+- Concrete Syntax: rules you have to follow to filter out incorrect code
+- Abstract Syntax:

+Semantics → is how we run code

+- Specification
+    - Results
+    - Evaluation Judgements
+    - Evaluation rules
+- Implementation

+using parse  in utop you can convert from conceret to abstract syntax